 In recent years, the Malaysian Pepper Board has been helping farmers through digital platforms.
 They have developed apps for farmers to easily identify pests and diseases.
-Besides, they also publish guidelines and research papers to the web that may benefit the farmer.
+Besides, they also publish guidelines and research papers on the web that may benefit the farmer.

 Centralized Processing Centre

-Most of the farmers sell off their pepper to a ready-buyer, the Malaysian Pepper Board.
+Most of the farmers sell off their pepper to a ready buyer, the Malaysian Pepper Board.
 The Malaysian Pepper Board will process the pepper to be resale.

 Besides, most of the pepper for export will go through the Malaysian Pepper Board’s processing plant for further processing.
 Unless the exporter has its own capacity to process the pepper to the export standard.

 The market is willing to pay more for higher quality pepper.
 And there is a high demand for it.
 The good price motivates the farmer to produce more high-quality pepper.